-We at Salt digital recruitment agency are excited to launch our Females of FinTech interview series.
+We at Salt, a global, award-winning digital recruitment agency are excited to launch our Females of FinTech interview series.
 As the world of Financial Services and Technology have been typically male-dominated, we want to share this interview series with the aim to facilitate conversations specifically around females in FinTech as the market grows.

 To kick this series off we have Jody Perla, the Managing Director of Global Banking & Payment Infrastructure at Payoneer based in New York share her experiences and advice.

 What is your current role and the most exciting part of your work?